Kalamazoo, Michigan: Etymology

-History
+Early history

 The area on which the modern city of Kalamazoo stands was once home to Native Americans of the Hopewell tradition, who migrated into the area sometime before the first millennium.
-Evidence of their early residency remains in the form of a small mound in downtown's Bronson Park.
+Evidence of their early residence remains in the form of a small mound in downtown's Bronson Park.
 The Hopewell civilization began to decline after the eighth century, and was replaced by other groups.
 The Potawatomi culture lived in the area when the first European explorers arrived.

 René-Robert Cavelier, Sieur de La Salle, passed just southeast of the present city of Kalamazoo in late March 1680.
 The first Europeans to reside in the area were itinerant fur traders in the late 18th and early 19th centuries.
 Records exist of several traders wintering in the area, and by the 1820s, at least one trading post had been established.

 During the War of 1812, the British established a smithy and a prison camp in the area.

 The 1821 Treaty of Chicago ceded the territory south of the Grand River to the United States federal government, but the area around present-day Kalamazoo was reserved as the village of Potawatomi Chief Match-E-Be-Nash-She-Wish.
 Six years later, as a result of the 1827 Treaty of St. Joseph, the tract that became the city of Kalamazoo was also ceded.

 In 1829, Titus Bronson, originally from Connecticut, became the first white settler to build a cabin within the present city limits of Kalamazoo.
 He platted the town in 1831 and named it the village of Bronson—not to be confused with the much smaller Bronson, Michigan, about 50 mi to the south-southeast of Kalamazoo.

 Bronson, frequently described as "eccentric" and argumentative, was later run out of town.
 The village was renamed Kalamazoo in 1836, due in part to Bronson's being fined for stealing a cherry tree.
 Today, a hospital and a downtown park, among other things, are named for Bronson.
 Kalamazoo was legally incorporated as a village in 1838 and as a city in 1883.

 The fertile farmlands attracted prosperous Yankee farmers who settled the surrounding area, and sent their sons to Kalamazoo to become businessmen, professionals, and entrepreneurs who started numerous factories.
 Most of the original settlers of Kalamazoo were New Englanders or from upstate New York.